Sitecore/developer-portal/data/markdown/partials/solution/devops/developer-collection.md

 The Sitecore Developer Collection was created by developers, for developers, to eliminate down time and headaches when working with Sitecore.
 The suite of tools allows your team to automate builds and deployments, easily compare and merge databases, and collaborate more efficiently.
 This incredibly feature-rich tool set is highly adaptable and easily customized to fit your project.

 ## Sitecore CLI
-The new content serialization tooling combines the best of both TDS & Unicorn, making it much easier for you to script your content changes and move them between your different environments as part of your deployment process.
 Sitecore CLI provides a command line interface to interact with your Sitecore instance.
-This command line provides technical team members with automation capabilities and the ability to work at the command line directly with their Sitecore instance.
+This command line provides technical team members with automation capabilities and the ability to do content serialization, indexing, publishing, and more.

 * [Download Sitecore CLI plugin](https://dev.sitecore.net/Downloads/Sitecore_CLI.aspx)
 * [Documentation](https://doc.sitecore.com/en/developers/101/developer-tools/sitecore-command-line-interface.html)